googleapis/nodejs-firestore/api-report/firestore.api.md

 // Warning: (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
 //
 // @public
+export class PlanSummary implements firestore.PlanSummary {
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+    //
+    // @internal
+    constructor(indexesUsed: Record<string, unknown>[]);
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+    // Warning: (ae-forgotten-export) The symbol "google" needs to be exported by the entry point index.d.ts
+    //
+    // @internal (undocumented)
+    static _fromProto(plan: IPlanSummary | null | undefined, serializer: Serializer): PlanSummary;
+    // (undocumented)
+    readonly indexesUsed: Record<string, unknown>[];
+}

+// Warning: (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
+//
+// @public
 export class Query<AppModelType = firestore.DocumentData, DbModelType extends firestore.DocumentData = firestore.DocumentData> implements firestore.Query<AppModelType, DbModelType> {
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen